phillamb168/order-service/README.md

 ## Build Docker Images and push images to a repository

-Use the provided Unix shell scipt that will build the docker image and publish it.
-There are three versions that will be built.
+Use the provided Unix shell script that will build the docker image and publish it.
+There are different versions that will be built.
+See the [overview](https://github.com/dt-orders/overview) repo for details on the problem patterns.

     Just call: `./buildpush.sh <REPOSITORY>`